November 7, 2023 marks the 75th anniversary of the last run of the South Calgary street car

-Since 1913, the No. 7 streetcar had travelled a counter-clockwise loop around South Calgary: It came up 14th Street to 26th Avenue, travelled west to 20th Street, rolled down the hill to the corner of 34th Avenue, travelled east on 34th, and then turned back down 14th Street to the center of town.
+From 1913 – 1948, the No. 7 streetcar had travelled a counter-clockwise loop around South Calgary: It came up 14th Street to 26th Avenue, travelled west to 20th Street, rolled down the hill to the corner of 34th Avenue, travelled east on 34th, and then turned back down 14th Street to the center of town.
 The route was part of an extensive streetcar network developed in the early 20th century to connect the center of town to far-flung industrial areas and new “streetcar suburbs” like South Calgary.

-By the late 1940s, the war was over, and Calgary was on the edge of another boom following the big oil strike in Leduc in 1947.
+By the late 1940s the war was over, and Calgary was on the edge of another boom following the big oil strike in Leduc in 1947.
 Next to South Calgary, new suburbs were springing up in Altadore and Knob Hill.
 All of Calgary’s streetcars at this time were still the originals, carefully maintained through lean years of economic depression and war.
 With Calgary’s new growth, all of them were replaced by busses by 1950.

 The new No. 7 trolley bus, powered by a web of overhead electrical wires, took a different route than the old streetcar – it went straight down 33rd Avenue and turned around at a loop a half-block west of where the Petro-Canada station is now.
 This was not far past the Marda Theatre, which opened in 1951 at the corner of 20th Street where Global Pets is today (renamed the Odeon in 1964 it closed in 1989).
 By the late 1950s a line also went down 20th Street, like the No. 7 does today.